General settings of form component

 Clear Value When Hidden

 This option is used to clear the entered field value when the field is hidden.
-By default, this settings is on.
+By default, this setting is on.
 Untick the checkbox if you want the field value to be retained and subsequently re-displayed when using conditional logic.

 Custom Default Value